cmateu/galstreams/README.md

 - It is easily extendable to include new streams as they are published

-- The gcutils library provides utility methods that will let you create a footprint object for your own stream, using any of the four available constructors to define a stream:
+- The gcutils library provides utility methods that will let you create a footprint object for your own stream, using any of the four available constructors:

   - by giving the coordinates of the start and end point
   - by giving the orbital pole and, if known, its center, length and width